lancedb/documentation/docs/src/ann_indexes.md

+---
+title: ANN Indexes in LanceDB | Approximate Nearest Neighbor Guide
+description: Learn about approximate nearest neighbor (ANN) indexes in LanceDB.
+Includes HNSW, IVF-PQ, and other index types, with configuration options and performance tuning guidelines.
+---

 # Approximate Nearest Neighbor (ANN) Indexes

 An ANN or a vector index is a data structure specifically designed to efficiently organize and